naman-0804/IOT_PROJ/README.md

 # Client Server Projects

-This repository contains multiple IoT-based client-server projects built using Arduino and Raspberry Pi.
+This repository contains multiple IoT-based client-server projects built using Arduino,Raspberry Pi and ESP.
 Each project focuses on real-time data collection, monitoring, and communication between client and server devices.

 ---